mikkilineni-kalyan/AirDoodle/README.md

 2. Pinch your thumb and index finger together to start drawing
 3. Move your hand to draw
 4. Release the pinch to stop drawing
+5. A subtle curved guide line shows where your next stroke will connect (fades after 3 seconds)
-5. Use the color buttons to change your drawing color
+6. Use the color buttons to change your drawing color
+7. Toggle mirror mode if your movements feel more natural when mirrored
+8. Toggle guide line on/off as needed
-6. Click "Clear Canvas" to start fresh
+9. Click "Clear Canvas" to start fresh
-7. Click "Save Drawing" to download your artwork
+10. Click "Save Drawing" to download your artwork

 ## Technical Details